cwilkison/cwilkison/README.md

 I was born and raised in Charlotte, North Carolina and currently live here as well.
 After finishing Lambda School I am hoping for work in the Charlotte area.
 I love living here and make a great team member to any project.
 Please checkout my repositories and feel free to contact me at wilkison.cole@gmail.com.

-Programming Skills: HTML, CSS, Python, Node, React, Redux, JavaScript, Postman, SQL, Git, Algorithms, Data Structures, OOP, Unit Testing, Deployment
+I am confident in the following skills: HTML, CSS, Python, Node, JavaScript, Postman, SQL, Git, Unit Testing and Deployment.

+I am interested and still learning: React, Redux, Alogrithms, Data Structures and OOP